Faerûn

 Gond Images

-A wax seal of the symbol of Gond.
+A stone etched with the symbol of Gond.

 View more related images (scroll down)